RobustoFramework/Multi-platform-Multi-board/README.md

 `/dev/cu.wchusbserialNNNNNNNNN`
 You'll find it in PIO Home - Devices
 *(no, the serial ids of my test boards are hardly attack vectors)*
-2. Add your own board's configuration
+2. Add your own board's configuration in an `[env:yourboard]`-section
+3. Go do great things!